Operculum:: | Center For Architecture | AIA NYNP Competition | March 2012

 $15,000 could be a 1:1 building system prototype

-$15 000 could also be an engaging interactive installation…
+yet $15 000 could also already be a uniquely engaging spatial experience…

 THEVERYMANY proposes instead an intervention performing at the scale of architecture.
 This ambition to push formal complexity at large scales within limited resources illustrates THEVERYMANY’s larger approach to design.
 THEVERYMANY proposes a fully immersive architectural environment offering an experience of dramatic formalism.
 This drama is built upon an elemental perception of play.
 To this end, THEVERYMANY proposes an expressive piece of architecture made through ripples, bends, funnels and folds.